 So, what authentic needs is BURST addressing with their Whitening Strips With Coconut Oil?
 First, they deliver whitening power without the usual sensitivity.
-Second, they respect your budget — their subscribe and save feature brings your total down to as little as $1 per whitening session.
-And each session only requires 10-15 minutes of wear each day.
+Second, they respect your budget — their sticker price is reasonable and their subscribe and save feature can bring the cost down even further.
+Plus, each session only requires 15 minutes of wear each day.

-- You can brighten your smile in as few as 10 minutes per day.
+- You can brighten your smile in just 15 minutes per day.
 Some competitors take half an hour or more.

 - They are the most affordable whitening strips available when you order through their website.

 - They strike a good balance between traditional whitening agents and natural ones.